 Just as babies’ perceptual abilities develop as their brains do, allowing them to identify general objects then discern facial features, 2B’s faculties and awareness expand.
 By buying chips that add HUD elements including HP totals, damage values, and dozens of others, she is becoming aware of her internal regulatory systems.
 Her consciousness rises.
 Her experiences are rewarded with money that can purchase upgrades that add more bits of memory, allows her to process more data, which lets her equip more chips to keep growing.
-The full range of chips let her fine turn her playstyle into player profiles, essentially building a mindset that lets her overcome any situation.
+The full range of chips let her fine tune her playstyle into player profiles, essentially building a mindset that lets her overcome any situation.
 This is significant for how it supports one of Automata’s strongest themes- death and rebirth

 A save file is a portable data log that gets constantly updated with character and player stats.
-Since every player will go through the game in their own way, every character save is one of a kind record, and will never be written in the same way ever again.
+Since every player will go through the game in their own way, every character save is a one of a kind record, and will never be written in the same way ever again.
 The save file is a snap shot of a life, the condensed memories inserted into the character that is created every time the game is turned on.
 That the character you see on screen had to be born into the digital world when the game booted up and only exists until you turn it off, it effectively dies and is reborn hundreds of time.
 But save files allow that player-specific data to be transferred to any machine running the game software, letting it retain a single identity across different bodies.
 It means the androids can be reincarnated.

 While most games use save files to simply let players reload after a death or game over, Nier: Automata bakes the idea of character death directly into the story in two ways: the corpse running gameplay and fast travel system.
 The first example is obvious enough; die and you have to retrieve your equipped chips from the empty physical husk.
 Where it gets interesting is that since you respawn at the very boxes that let you teleport quickly around the world, this shows that they are actually assembly stations to mass produce bodies- teleporting uploads your data file ‘consciousness’ to the network, recycling your physical parts for the next android that gets downloaded.